An Explanation of Rapids on the Colorado River in Grand Canyon

 The largest rapids in Grand Canyon are known for having huge waves.
 Even some of the smaller rapids have some nice-sized waves.
 However, few Grand Canyon rapids are technical.
 Technical rapids require making one or more moves.
 In addition, they may require a change in direction when navigating a rapid, usually moving out of the tongue.
 The more moves required to successfully navigate a rapid, the more technical and challenging the rapid.

-Most Grand Canyon rapids only require the raft to enter a rapid at a fairly precise location before the rapid actually begins.
+Most Grand Canyon rapids only require the raft to enter a rapid at a fairly precise location before any waves or obstacles in the rapid actually begin.
 Guides can then float down the tongue and into the wave train.
 In this scenario, the guide only needs to hit the waves straight on, with the bow of the raft perpendicular to the angle of the waves.
 It’s best to enter the rapid with enough momentum to keep the raft from slowing down on the uphill side of the wave “faces” (the part of the wave presented to the oncoming raft).

 The few technical Grand Canyon rapids typically have large breaking waves, holes (also known as hydraulics or keepers), and/or occasionally rocks or cliff walls that need to be avoided.
 The Grand Canyon rapids considered the most technical (this varies with water levels) are: Hance, Crystal (the two longest rapids in the canyon), Bedrock, Deubendorf, and House Rock.
-At lower water levels, a few other rapids become more technical, because more rocks or sharper holes appear.
+These rapids all require a change of direction of the rafts from the main stream flow at most all water levels.
+At lower water levels, a few other rapids, usually not considered technical become more technical, because more rocks or sharper holes appear.
+Horn Creek and Badger rapids are good examples of this.

 It’s A “Big Water” River

 The Colorado River is a ‘big water’ river, meaning it has a high volume of water.
 On average, it is a much higher volume than the typical whitewater river.
-The cubic feet per second (cfs) of the Colorado through Grand Canyon averages 12,000-15,000cfs in the commercial rafting season.
-Flows can be as low as 5000cfs and as high as 25,000cfs depending on energy needs, which dictate dam releases.
+The cubic feet per second (cfs) of the Colorado through Grand Canyon averages 12,000-15,000 cfs in the commercial rafting season.
+Typical flows can be as low as 5000 cfs and as high as 25,000 cfs depending on energy needs and water mandated to be released to water districts down stream.
+The Glen Canyon Dam dictates the dam water flow releases.
 For reference, smaller whitewater rivers have gradients between 25-60 feet per mile.
-Most rivers consider river flows of 5000cfs or more as high water.
+Most smaller whitewater rivers consider river flows of 5000 cfs or more to be high water.

-Higher cfs flows (and certainly a 25,000cfs flow), would be considered an unsafe flood stage for these smaller higher gradient rivers.
-Pre-dam, the Colorado River frequently ran as high as 100,000cfs in the spring and some years substantially more.
-In recent years, there have been temporary high flow dam releases between 35,000cfs and 46,000cfs.
+Higher cfs flows (and certainly a 25,000 cfs flow), would be considered an unsafe flood stage for these smaller higher gradient rivers.
+Pre-dam (or pre 1963 when the dam gates closed), the Colorado River frequently ran as high as 100,000 cfs in the spring and some years substantially more.
+And low water flows could be less than 3000 cfs and some late fall or winters could see much lower flows pre dam.
+Both pre and post dam the river has been rafted at over 100,00 cfs and as low as 1000 cfs!
+In recent years, there have been temporary high flow dam releases between 35,000 cfs and 46,000 cfs.
 Studies have shown that these high flows help with rebuilding sand beaches.
+Although the affect is not permanent.

 To sum it up, the larger, steeper and narrower the constriction of the river channel, the bigger the waves.
 The biggest constrictions or natural dams only occur at a few side canyons.
-And higher volume water flows (cfs) usually increases wave size.
+And higher volume water flows (cfs) usually increases wave size and creates more tail waves.
+Although, there are a few rapids that get bigger waves at low water flows such as Upset and most of the rapids in a section called the “Gems”.
+So whether rafting a lower or higher water flows there are always some big waves and always some more technical rocky rapids.
+It’s always fun!

 The Big Picture

 So what does all this talk of cfs, high volume, natural dams, low gradient and hydraulic jump mean for you?
 It means, that on your raft trip, you’ll float lazily along this calm serene river enjoying the scenery, and then run through white-knuckle gripping BIG waves and BIG fun!
-We have very limited space left for this year, and a bit more available for 2020.
-Call or email us today to reserve your rafting adventure!
+We have limited space for this year and space may even be low for next year.
+So call or email us today to reserve your rafting adventure or get on a waiting list!
+Learn more and check for availability.

 For more information on the Colorado River and its rapids in Grand Canyon, go to American Whitewater Association.